Ring My Bell

+Ring My Bell is a 1979 disco song written by Frederick Knight and performed by Anita Ward.

+"Ring My Bell" went to number one in June 1979 on the US Billboard Hot 100, the Disco Top 80 chart and the Soul Singles chart.
+It also reached number one on the UK singles chart.
+The song's popularity lead to Ward's nomination for Best Female R&B Vocal Performance at the 1980 Grammy Awards.

-"Ring My Bell" is a 1979 disco song written by Frederick Knight.
-The song was originally written for then eleven-year-old Stacy Lattisaw, as a teenybopper song about kids talking on the telephone.
+The song was originally written for eleven-year-old Stacy Lattisaw as a teenybopper song about children talking on the telephone.
 When Lattisaw signed with a different label, American singer and musician Anita Ward was asked to sing it instead, and it became her only major hit.

-"Ring My Bell" went to number one on the Billboard Hot 100 chart, the Disco Top 80 chart and the Soul Singles chart.
-It also reached number one on the UK Singles Chart.
-It also garnered Ward a nomination for Best Female R&B Vocal Performance at the 1980 Grammy Awards.

 Composition

 The song is noted for its innovative use of the Synare electronic drum, playing a decaying high-pitched tom tone on the first beat of every bar.
 It also uses chimes.
 The lyrics concern a woman encouraging her partner to relax with her after a hard day at work.

 The lyric "You can ring my bell" was seen as sexually suggestive according to 1984 book The Slanguage of Sex, "'You can ring my bell any time you want to' would be regarded as a 'come-on' phrase in the US if used by a female," and "Songs like 'Ring My Bell' by Anita Ward caused scarcely a raised eyebrow in the '70s."
-Billboard magazine included the song on its list of the 50 sexiest songs of all time.
 Songwriter Frederick Knight, however, said that he deliberately avoided any overly suggestive lyrics, wanting to project a clean-cut image for Ward.